cogimon/cogimon.github.io/software/gettingstarted.md

 ##### Notes

-A properly configured rsb.conf file needs to be placed in the $HOME/.config directory of the current user.
-An exemplary config is as follows:
+If you run the experiment for the first time, an configuration file named `rsb.conf` needs to be placed in the `$HOME/.config` directory of the user executing the simulation.
+An exemplary configuration is shown in the following:

 ```
 [transport.socket]